startups · 18 Aug 2022

 Your business rivals can be divided into two key categories – direct and indirect competitors.
 Direct competitors, like Bolt and Uber, offer products or services that are essentially the same.
 Here, both businesses are competing for the same potential market.

-Indirect competitors offer different solutions to the same target market and can take a share of your potential audiences.
-Google Maps and Uber are an example of indirect competitors because they offer different services, but both apps can take users from point A to point B.
+Indirect competitors offer different solutions to the same target market and can take a share of your potential audience.
+Google Maps and Uber are examples of indirect competitors because they offer different services, but both apps can take users from point A to point B.

 While studying your competitors, examine their products to define their strengths and weaknesses.
 An in-depth competitor analysis lets you discover what they lack and add their missing features to your MVP.